dmleong/dmleong.github.io/_drafts/whats-an-object.markdown

 ###Function###
 Looking through our `Recipe` we see things like `pubic function addIngredients()`.
 This is an example of a `Function`.
 I like to think of functions as verbs.
 They do things to the variables (in this case, ingredients).
 Our functions should always be small and reusable to avoid surprises.
-In this case, `addIngredients` makes a list of the ingredients we need.
+In this case, `addIngredients` makes a list of the ingredients we need and nothing else.

 ###Let's look at it all together###